University of Florida word mark

 The University recovers the cost of maintenance of facilities, space, equipment and other assets through the “Facilities” portion of the Facilities & Administration rate.
 Uniform Guidance (2 CFR 200) mandates that no cost can be both direct charged to a grant and included in the F portion of the F&A rate development.
 Therefore, internal charges between departments for use of facilities and equipment must be scrutinized to ensure UF does not charge sponsors for the same asset twice.
 To ensure this does not occur, follow the costing guidance below:

-NOTE: If rental in non-UF facilities or space (not equipment) is budgeted for AND the majority of the project occurs in these facilities, the project may qualify for the off campus F&A rate.
+The Rental/User Fees category should be used when renting or leasing a facility/space that is not owned by UF.
+NOTE: If rental in non-UF facilities/space is budgeted for and the majority of the project occurs in these facilities, the project may qualify for the off campus F&A rate.

 • When budgeting for these items on a grant proposal, it is acceptable to use a flat rate which is not broken out into reimbursable expenses, depending on the level of detail that is required by the sponsor.
 However, when these costs are charged to the grant, they must be broken out.
 If there is not an approved auxiliary rate, no flat rate may be charged to the grant.